Alex313031/Notepad-NT/README.md

 while still being able to build on Windows 7.

  - Open the `Notepad-NT.sln` file and then you can build it.

+#### Windows 2000 Support

+Requires MSVS 2010 + Windows 7 SDK
+This allows for Windows 2000 support.

+ - Open the `Notepad-NT-msvs2010.sln` file and then you can build it.